Sciatica is pain caused by problems with the sciatic nerve, which runs from the lower back, down the back of each leg to the feet.

 Home care and alternative treatments

 Applying cold or hot packs to the painful area may help with pain relief, as might stretching exercises for the lower back.
-Some people may find relief of symptoms through osteopathy, chiropractic, massage or acupuncture.
+Some people may find relief of symptoms through osteopathy, chiropractic, massage, or acupuncture.

 Surgery

 While most cases of sciatica resolve within 12 weeks, surgery may need to be considered in severe, prolonged cases where non-surgical treatment has been unsuccessful or where rapid pain relief and mobility improvement is required.
-Surgery aims to relieve the pressure on the sciatic nerve.
-This may involve removal of abnormal disc material (discectomy) or bone spurs.
-All other forms of treatment should be exhausted before surgery is considered.

 Prevention